mwfongAWS/doc-planner/README.md

 ## Complete Workflow

-A typical workflow using AWS Documentation Tools:
+A typical workflow using AWS Documentation Planner:

 1. Set up the tool and AWS credentials
 2. Create a knowledge base for your project